aribexxx/Algorithm_Python/README.md

-# Algorithm_Java
+# Algorithm_Python
-This is where I practice implementations of algorithms in Java
+This is where I practice implementations of algorithms in Python